-- 1. To be prudent regarding provisions of municipal infrastructure and services. - To manage the municipal debt, considering the Town's ability to meet its expenditures over the long term.

-3. To encourage a more diversified economic base to generate more revenues through business taxes.
+- 1. To be prudent regarding provisions of municipal infrastructure and services. - To manage the municipal debt, considering the Town's ability to meet its expenditures over the long term. - 3.
+To encourage a more diversified economic base to generate more revenue.